donno/warehouse51/git-remote-base-rs/README.md

 * Handle downloading every object needed during a fetch not.
 * Handle batch fetch
 * Handle reading the pack file to find what objects it contains.
   This is instead of copying every pack file.
-That said, it might still be good idea to copy the idx file for every pack that way its there and doesn't need to be fetched again when it is time to use the correpsonding pack.
+That said, it might still be good idea to copy the idx file for every pack that way its there and doesn't need to be fetched again when it is time to use the corresponding pack.

 Notes
 -----